Silesians/Economic_Related_Database/README.md

 # Credit_Default_Related_Database Repository

-This repository is used to store and auto update dataset for financial instituitions that have or have requested access to Federal Reserve Bank financial services every quarterly.
-These dataset were come from Board of Governors of the Federal Reserve System
-The Federal Reserve, and data was updated every midnight, 1st day of month 1,4,7,10.
+This repository include dataset about:
+-Financial instituitions that have or have requested access to Federal Reserve Bank financial services every quarterly.
+These dataset were come from Board of Governors of the Federal Reserve System.
+(The Federal Reserve, and data was auto updated every midnight, 1st day of month 1,4,7,10.)
+-The FDIC Deposit Dataset provides a detailed overview of banking activities specific to regional banks and deposit amount.
+This dataset includes comprehensive information on both financial institutions and their individual branches, enabling in-depth analysis of the region's banking landscape.

-## Data Sources
+## Holder and Requestor Data Sources

 All imported and updated datasets will be stored in this repositary.
 <br>